PointsUnknown/PointsUnknown.github.io/index.md

 # Courses
 **Current and Upcoming**

+Points Unknown - Journalism Summer 2021: An introduction to mapping, representation, satellite imagery analysis, and web-mapping for M.A., M.S., Dual-Degree, and Ph.D. journalism students.
+Thursday mornings, April 8 to April 29, 9am to 11am.

+Points Unknown - GSAPP Spring 2021: Introduction to mapping, spatial data analysis, and aspects of journalistic practice (including interviewing and storytelling) for GSAPP students.
+Spring semester, 12 weeks.

+**Previous**

+Points Unknown - GSAPP Spring 2020: Introduction to mapping, spatial data analysis, and aspects of journalistic practice (including interviewing and storytelling) for GSAPP students.
+Spring semester, 16 weeks.

 Points Unknown - Journalism Fall 2019: An introduction to mapping, representation, satellite imagery analysis, and web-mapping for M.A., M.S., Dual-Degree, and Ph.D. journalism students.
 Monday mornings, November 4 to November 25, 10am to 1pm.

-Points Unknown - GSAPP Spring 2020: Introduction to mapping, spatial data analysis, and aspects of journalistic practice (including interviewing and storytelling) for GSAPP students.
-Spring semester, 16 weeks.

-**Previous**

 Points Unknown - GSAPP Spring 2019: Introduction to mapping, spatial data analysis, and aspects of journalistic practice (including interviewing and storytelling) for GSAPP students.
 Spring semester, 16 weeks.